Menu

 Puerto Princesa is more than just a stopover; it's a destination with its own tale to tell.
 Visiting the Subterranean River means embarking on a journey into the Earth's depths, marveling at what centuries have carved into the limestone.

 But beyond the river, the city itself offers a blend of tranquility and local life that I'm eager to explore.
-We'll visit markets, talk to residents, and perhaps take a quiet evening stroll along the baywalk, watching as the sun sets and the city lights begin to twinkle.
+Visit markets, talk to residents, and perhaps take a quiet evening stroll along the baywalk, watching as the sun sets and the city lights begin to twinkle.
 The moments of peace amidst the adventure will probably mean the most.

 el-nido-palawan